Peru is the third largest country in South America, after Brazil and Argentina, and the twentieth largest country in the

 Peru is bordered by five countries, Ecuador and Colombia in the north, Brazil in the east, Bolivia in the Southeast, and Chile in the south.

-Peru is a South American country with a coastline on the South Pacific Ocean that stretches 2,414 kilometers (1,499 miles) long.
+Peru has a coastline on the South Pacific Ocean that stretches 2,414 kilometers (1,499 miles) long.

 Lima is the largest city in Peru, and the country’s capital.
 It has a population of almost 10 million people, making it the 27th most populated city in the world.

 There is a variety of ethnic groups living in Lima.
 The most popular of these groups is the Mestizos, who are of European, mostly Italian, Spanish and indigenous descent.
 The next most popular are the European Peruvians, who are of Italian, British, French, Spanish and German descent.

 You will also find Afro-Peruvians, who have descended from people brought over to South America as slaves.
 You will also find a large Chinese community living in Lima.